 Apple’s Time Capsule Setup Guide

-It’s a little brief – as the Time Capsule is capable of so much more – but it does cover the basics.
+It’s a little brief – as the Time Capsule is capable of so much more.
+But it does cover the basics.

 Time Capsule Status Lights

-No Status light/ Off
+No Status Light Or It’s Off

 Means your Airport Time Capsule is booting up.

-Flashing Amber status light
+Flashing Amber Status Light